Mixed Breed Dogs

 About the Frengle

-The Frengle is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Frengle is an excellent choice for first-time dog owners.
+The Frengle is a cross between the French Bulldog and Beagle.
+The Frengle is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Frengle is an excellent choice for first-time dog owners.
 Typically standing 8 to 15 inches and weighing 18 to 30 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Frengle brings a distinct combination of traits that sets it apart.
 The Frengle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Frengle loves being close to its people and forms strong bonds with every member of the household.